-The engineered systems that support cities today are largely stand-alone entities, such as the electricity grid designed by individual sectors under the assumption that bigger is better to leverage economies of scale.
-Unfortunately, this approach often creates inflexible systems that can be difficult to manage, impose high environmental costs and largely ignore interactions with the people they serve.
-Yet with advances in information systems, engineered technologies and understanding of human behavior, we can design cities that respond better to the needs of the inhabitants and adapt more readily to changing climatic and environmental pressures and demands.
+The historic compartmentalization of urban and infrastructure planning decisions often creates inflexible systems that can be difficult to manage, impose high environmental costs and largely ignore interactions with the people they serve.
+Yet with advances in information systems, engineered technologies and improved understanding of human behavior, we can design cities that respond better to the needs of the inhabitants and adapt more readily to changing climatic and environmental pressures and demands.
 The SUS emphasis thus merges traditional data analytics with complex systems analysis to better inform decisions around the wicked problems of urban development like socioeconomic inequality and affordability.

-- Sustainable Urban Systems Project (CEE 224YZ): This is a project-based, community-engaged learning course series, CEE 224XYZ, in which student teams collaborate on a year-long project with an industry or city partner on an urban systems challenge.
+- Sustainable Urban Systems Project (CEE 224YZ): This is a project-based, community-engaged learning course series in which student teams collaborate on a two quarter-long project with an industry or city partner on an urban systems challenge